 The Regulation of Investigatory Powers Act (RIPA) controls and regulates surveillance and other means of information gathering which public bodies employ in the discharge of their functions.
-RIPA provides an authorisation process for covert surveillance and information gathering, and that process can be used as a defence against a claim that the Council has interfered with an individual’s rights under Article 8 of the European Convention on Human Rights.
-The Act regulates directed surveillance, intrusive surveillance, the conduct and use of covert human intelligence sources, and intercepting communications.
+RIPA provides an authorisation process for covert surveillance and information gathering, and an authorisation can be used as a defence against a claim that the council has interfered with an individual’s right to private life under Article 8 of the European Convention on Human Rights.

 - the conduct and use of covert human intelligence sources (CHIS)

 - the acquisition and disclosure of communications data

 The council has a RIPA policy which says that the council will apply a presumption in favour of overt investigation methods, and that covert methods will be used only when other reasonable options have been considered and ruled out.
 Authorisations can generally only be granted by a small number of officers at Head of Service level, and the City Solicitor is the Senior Responsible Officer with ultimate responsibility for the council’s use of RIPA powers.